ClintWinter/operation-full-throttle/courses/imposter/video-notes/00-lambda-calculus/raw.md

 If we used "FALSE"("ONE")("ZERO") instead of "TRUE", the reduction would reduce to "ZERO" instead.

 When I first watched [this video](https://www.youtube.com/watch?v=FITJMJjASUs), I was completely lost by the time they got to ~9 minutes in with the TRUE/ONE/ZERO dicussion.
 Now I understand it.
 This is amazing.
 I have not had this feeling in a long time.
 Like since I first started learning web dev when I wanted to quit.
 Now here I am forcing myself through this and it is paying off!
-Yeah mother fucker.
-I know what I'm capable of.
-I know if I apply myself and don't quit I can do anything.
-Make yourself do it!
-Don't be a pussy!

 ### Order of Operations